Ferenc Szálasi

-Ferenc Szálasi (/hu/; 6 January 1897 – 12 March 1946) was a Hungarian military officer, politician, Nazi sympathizer and founder of the far-right Arrow Cross Party who headed the government of Hungary during the country's occupation by Nazi Germany in the final stages of World War II.
+Ferenc Szálasi (Note: /hu/) (6 January 1897 – 12 March 1946) was a Hungarian military officer, politician, Nazi sympathizer and founder of the far-right fascist Arrow Cross Party who headed the government of Hungary during the country's occupation by Nazi Germany in the final stages of World War II.

 Szálasi served with distinction during World War I as an officer in the Austro-Hungarian Army.
 In 1925, he became a staff officer of the restored Kingdom of Hungary under Regent Miklós Horthy.
 Initially apolitical, Szálasi embraced right-wing ultranationalism in the early 1930s and became a passionate advocate of the irredentist Hungarism.
 In 1937, he founded the Hungarian National Socialist Party, having retired from the military and fully devoted himself to politics.
 He attracted considerable support through his virulently nationalist and antisemitic program, while his followers became increasingly radical, leading to his imprisonment in 1938.
 While in prison, he was proclaimed leader of the far-right Nazi Arrow Cross Party, which quickly became one of the most powerful political forces in the country.
 Szálasi was granted amnesty in 1940, but had to operate his party clandestinely after Horthy outlawed it on the outbreak of World War II.

 Following the German occupation of Hungary in March 1944 and Horthy's ousting in October, Szálasi was made head of government and head of state.
 His pro-Nazi puppet government, known as the Government of National Unity, was dominated by members of the Arrow Cross Party.
 The regime imposed martial law, participated in Germany's war efforts and recommenced the Holocaust in Hungary, which had been halted by Horthy.
 His militias were singularly responsible for the murder of 10,000–15,000 Hungarian Jews and for the deportation of a further 650,000 to death camps.

 Szálasi's collaborationist government, with its authority limited to the city of Budapest and its environs, only lasted 163 days.
 Facing the advance of Soviet and Romanian forces, Szálasi and his cabinet fled the country shortly before the Siege of Budapest began.
 He was captured by American troops in Austria in May 1945 and returned to Hungary to face trial.
 The Government of National Unity, which had relocated to Munich, was formally dissolved the next day.
 The People's Tribunal in Budapest found him guilty of war crimes and high treason, and sentenced him to death.
 He was executed by hanging on 12 March 1946.